 |

 The Front Panel needed to have a 45 degree angle machined int0o the top and bottom edges.
-I carefully marked which sides needed to be machined
+I carefully marked which sides needed to be machined and then

-and then screwed the panel to a known straight edge of the bench.
-Two other scrap panels were added, one on either side of the main panel to support the Router I would use to
+screwed the panel to a known straight edge of the bench.
+Two other scrap panels were added, one on either side of the main panel to support the Router I would use to cut the edge. |

 |